 In addition to the Yoast SEO plugin, there are also a few additional plugins to keep in mind.
 For example, with Broken Link Checker, you can identify broken links on your page and fix your 404 error pages to boost user experiences.
-Another awesome plugin is MonsterInsights.
+Another excellent plugin is MonsterInsights.
 Powered by Google Analytics, it lets you observe your website performance right from your WP admin page and create super-detailed reports.

 Even though most of these plugins are quite user-friendly, doing everything by yourself can get overwhelming.
 While you probably won’t need to hire the entire in-house SEO team, but you can always consult freelance marketing experts if you can’t keep up on your own.
 Working with freelancers will enable you to get help when you need it without committing and breaking the bank.

-Optimizing your pages for the SERPs is important.
+Optimizing your pages for the SERPs is essential.
 But have you ever wondered what happens once a user lands on your website?
 One of the first things they will see once they land on your website is your website navigation.

 Website navigation helps users do research, find the right products, and make purchases faster.
 That’s why it needs to be clear and informative.
 Include all relevant categories and, at the same time, mind the complexity of your site navigation.

 For starters, analyze your website and identify your high-priority website pages.
-These could be, for example, important product pages or category pages that still don’t rank well in the SERPs.
+These could be, for example, essential product pages or category pages that still don’t rank well in the SERPs.
 You could use these highly authoritative pages to pass link juice to your lower-ranked pages and help them rank higher.

 Sure, when adding internal links, do so organically.
 Make sure that every internal link you add to your priority page makes sense for it.
-For example, you could feature your priority product in the sidebar or even build an exit intent popup.
+For example, you could feature your priority product in the sidebar or even build an exit-intent popup.